kguralpdx/javascript-challenge/README.md

 #### Level 1

 * [UFO-level-1](UFO-level-1/) - main folder that holds all the files used and created for the level 1 part of this challenge
-    * [Main Page](UFO-level-1/index.html) - this *index.html* file is the landing page for the website; all the data is displayed when first opening this page
+    * [Main Page](UFO-level-1/index.html) - this *index.html* file is the page to open in a Browser; the full dataset is displayed when first opening this page.
+Filtering is applied by adding input in the form on the left side of the page and then clicking the *Filter Table* button
     * [static](UFO-level-1/static/) - this folder holds three subfolders--css, images and js
         * [css](UFO-level-1/static/css/) - this folder holds the *style.css* file that helps format the webpage
         * [images](UFO-level-1/static/images/) - this folder holds the image files used as the background of the header section on the webpage (*PIA23121.jpg*) and the spaceship icon (*ufo.svg*)